kettenbach-it/FHEM-SMA-Speedwire/README.md

 operation, ende of nightmode) and "endtime" (end of inverter operation, start of nightmode).
 Further there is the inactivitymode: in inactivitymode, the inverter is queried but readings are not updated.

+Parameter:

+* interval: Queryintreval in seconds
+* suppress-night-mode: The nightmode is deactivated
+* suppress-inactivity-mode: The inactivitymode is deactivated
+* starttime: Starttime of inverter operation (default 5am)
+* endtime: Endtime of inverter operation (default 9pm)
+* force-sleepmode: The nightmode is activated on inactivity, even the endtime is not reached
+* enable-modulstate: Turns the reading "modulstate" (normal / inactive / sleeping) on
+* alarm1-value, alarm2-value, alarm3-value: Set an alarm on the reading SpotP in watt.<br>
+The readings Alarm1..Alarm3 are set accordingly: -1 for SpotP < alarmX-value and 1 for SpotP >= alarmX-value

 Example:

 	define DP11_SMASTP SMASTP 0000 mysmastp.mydomain.com